saml-dev/gome-assistant/README.md

 ### Run your code

 Keeping with the simplicity that Go is famous for, you don't need a specific environment or docker container to run Gome-Assistant.
-You just write your code like any other Go binary you would write.
-So once you have your automations, you can run it however you like — using `screen` or `tmux`, a cron job, or wrap it up in a docker container if you just can't get enough docker!
+You just write and run your code like any other Go binary.
+So once you build your code, you can run it however you like — using `screen` or `tmux`, a cron job, a linux service, or wrap it up in a docker container if you like!

 > _❗ No promises, but I may provide a Docker image with file watching to automatically restart gome-assistant, to make it easier to use gome-assistant on a fully managed Home Assistant installation._